Masonic Temple Building (Blount Street, Raleigh, North Carolina)

-The Masonic Temple Building, built in 1907, is an historic Prince Hall Masonic building located at 427 South Blount Street in Raleigh, North Carolina.
+The Masonic Temple Building, built in 1907, is an historic Prince Hall Masonic building located at 427 South Blount Street in Raleigh, North Carolina, U.S..
+On May 3, 1984, it was added to the National Register of Historic Places, for its social contributions to Black history.

+History

 It is a three-story, red brick flat roofed building.
 It has a metal cornice at the top of the first floor level and a cast iron Corinthian order column at the corner.
-On May 3, 1984, it was added to the National Register of Historic Places.
+It was designed by Black architect Gaston Alonzo Edwards.